-Avenues, the Famously Expensive School, Sets up in the Hamptons For Elite Kids Fleeing COVID in NYC
+Avenues, the Famously Expensive School, Sets Up in the Hamptons for Elite Kids Fleeing COVID in NYC

-Avenues, the expensive private school based in Manhattan, which was famously attended by Suri Cruise and counts the children of tycoons, rock stars and Oscar-winners among its students, is setting up a 35,000 square foot campus in the Hamptons to cater for children whose parents have fled the city for the salubrious comfort of their beachside homes in the wake of the COVID-19 pandemic.
+Avenues, the expensive private school based in Manhattan that was famously attended by Suri Cruise and counts the children of tycoons, rock stars and Oscar-winners among its students, is setting up a 3,500-square-foot campus in the Hamptons to cater to children whose parents have fled the city for the salubrious comfort of their beachside homes in the wake of the COVID-19 pandemic.

 Avenues’ is also launching a new service called Avenues@HOME, which will offer five hours of in-home, in-person tuition for around $65,000 a year.
 The in-home tutoring service is being aimed at very young pupils, who can struggle with online learning.